An Overview of Pseudodementia

 The Geriatric Depression Scale (GDS) is a screening instrument used to detect depression among older adults.
 The GDS should be one of several methods used in an evaluation.
 Older adults might have depression that looks like Alzheimer's or they might have both depression and Alzheimer's or other dementia.

 If depression is detected, it can be treated alongside other disorders, such as Alzheimer's disease.
-The Cornell Scale for Depression in Dementia is another helpful screening test to use since it helps identify if both depression and dementia are present.
+The Cornell Scale for Depression in Dementia is another helpful screening test to use since it helps identify whether both depression and dementia are present.

 Treatment

-Whether you agree or disagree with the use of the term pseudodementia, it has become an important idea to consider in the care and treatment of older adults.
-The timely recognition of depression, dementia, and depression in dementia, can help improve quality of life and life functioning for older adults.
+See a healthcare provider when symptoms of dementia or depression become apparent.
+The timely diagnosis of depression, dementia, and depression in dementia, can help improve quality of life and life functioning for older adults.

 3 Sources